configcat/docs/website/docs/advanced/cli.md

 <details>
   <summary><strong>Snap (Linux)</strong></summary>

-Install the CLI from <a target="_blank" href="https://snapcraft.io">Snapcraft</a> by executing the following command:
+Install the CLI with <a target="_blank" href="https://snapcraft.io">Snapcraft</a> by executing the following command:
 ```bash
 sudo snap install configcat
 ```